It’s Vacherin Mont-d’Or Season! The Seasonal Swiss Cheese and Its Perfect Wine Pairings

 Chasselas - Where Alpine purity meets effortless charm

-Chasselas, Switzerland’s most prominent and beloved white wine grape, and proudly homegrown, is light, clean, and delightfully unfussy, which makes it the perfect companion for a cheese that shows up in a spruce box and immediately starts melting like it owns the room.
-Where Vacherin is rich, cozy, and woodsy, Chasselas is refreshing and quietly clever.
-It balances every decadent bite without demanding attention.
+Chasselas, Switzerland’s most beloved white grape, is light, clean, and delightfully unfussy, making it the perfect companion for a cheese that arrives in a spruce box and immediately starts melting like it owns the room.
+Where Vacherin is rich, cozy, and woodsy, Chasselas is refreshing, clever, and balanced, supporting every decadent bite without ever demanding the spotlight.

 Swiss wine regions: Lavaux, Chablais and Valais: